 This question is important because you need to make sure your lender offers a specific type of loan needed for certain property types.
 Never assume that someone is just looking for a dream home.
 Some people are looking for investment homes and may need a loan that includes a repair budget.

-4. What location do you want to buy?
+5. What location do you want to buy from?